chankennethg/petshop-api/README.md

 ## Setup
 1. Clone this repo
-2. Generate SSL Keys by running `make jwt-key`
+2. Generate .env file via `make copy-env`
-3. Generate .env file via `make copy-env`
+3. Start docker services via `make start`
-4. Start docker services via `make start`
+4. Generate SSL Keys and store it in `storage/` directory as `jwt.key` and `jwt.key.pub`.
+You may also use `make jwt-key` to generate automatically
 5. Run `make init` .
 This will install dependencies and create/seed database.

 ## Checking code standards (PHPStan & PHPInsights)